nmlvnv/pampam/readme.md

 ## Portable

 You can move it around.
-Then it still run normally
+Then it still runs normally

 ## Text-Based